 - Train in medical informatics to support safe medication use processes and enhancement of pharmaceutical care

 The PGY-1 Pharmacy Residency at Mayo Clinic in Florida is accredited by the American Society of Health-System Pharmacists (ASHP).
 Graduates of this residency have consistently found immediate employment in academia, hospital pharmacy practice and ambulatory care clinics.
-Approximately one-third of the program's graduates have accepted positions at the Jacksonville campus of Mayo Clinic.
+Several graduates have moved on to complete a PGY-2 specialty residency.
+Approximately one-fourth of the program's graduates have accepted positions at the Jacksonville campus of Mayo Clinic.

 The residency program is continuously evaluated for improvement opportunities to ensure graduates make a seamless transition into clinical practice.
-Five candidates a year are selected on a competitive basis.
+Four candidates a year are selected on a competitive basis.

 Preceptors for the PGY-1 Pharmacy Residency provide patient care in many practice areas and are actively involved in resident teaching and other scholarly activities.
 The preceptors come from diverse backgrounds and share numerous years of experience, clinical knowledge and interests.
 Residents have direct access to these and many more preceptors and mentors to optimize the learning experience.

 Many pharmacists at Mayo Clinic in Jacksonville, Florida, are certified by the Board of Pharmacy Specialties in various practice areas.
 All residency program preceptors meet the qualifications outlined by the ASHP.

 Mayo Clinic's campus in Jacksonville, Florida, is a comprehensive medical facility providing advanced programs in education and research that support the highest quality patient care.
 Campus activity is conducted in the Mayo Clinic Hospital and the interconnected Davis, Mayo and Cannaday buildings.